2022 Web Design Do’s and Don’ts

-As a law firm, it should go without saying that your site will be compliant with all relevant disability and equality legislation, but in 2022 there’s a great deal more that you can and should be doing.
+As a law firm, your site should be compliant with all relevant disability and equality legislation.

 This isn’t a matter of taking a position in any so-called “culture wars”.
-It’s simply sound business sense in today’s world, and any quality law firm website designers will have guidelines they use to achieve the maximum inclusivity for your site.
+It’s simply sound business sense in today’s world, and any quality law firm website designers will have guidelines they use to achieve accessibility and inclusivity on your site.

 4. Prioritize Your Page Load Speed